davidgomesdev/RustyController-plugins/README.md

 The [run-all.sh](run-all.sh) script runs all plugins that are not ad-hoc.

+The [run-ad-hoc.sh](run-ad-hoc.sh) script runs plugin that is ad-hoc. (takes the plugin name as arg)

 Such as [Weathery](#weathery), which is one-off plugin, intended to be run at a certain hour.

 The way it detects one as ad-hoc is by having a `.ad-hoc` on its directory.